jroge94/pintos-project/results/designdoc_final.md

 #### Implementation of wait sys call
 Parent process
 1. Retrieve and validate PID argument from user stack.
-1. Traverse child_list to find the child_process with given PID.
+2. Traverse child_list to find the child_process with given PID.
-2. Check if child is already waited on, if it is return -1 to prevent multiple waits.
-We also need to check here if the PID corresponds to a direct child or not, if it does not wait() should return -1.
+3. Check if child is already waited on, if it is return -1 to prevent multiple waits. a\.
+We also need to check here if the PID corresponds to a direct child or not, if it does not wait() should return -1. b\.
 We also need to make sure that if the child did not call exit() and was instead terminated by the kernel, wait() should return -1.
-3. If not, set wait_istrue to true and call sema_down(&child->sema_wait) to block until child signals termination.
+4. If not, set wait_istrue to true and call sema_down(&child->sema_wait) to block until child signals termination.
-4. After unblocking, get exit status of child and remove it from child_list.
+5. After unblocking, get exit status of child and remove it from child_list.
 Free its memory.
-5. Return exit status to user program
+6. Return exit status to user program
 Child process on exit
 1. In process_exit(), set cp->exit_status to the process's exit status.
 2. Call sema_up(&cp->sema_wait) to unblock any waiting parent